 - The Child Themes Helper plugin helps the user (usually a WordPress Theme developer) copy files from the template theme, often referred to as the parent theme, to a child theme.
 The path to the file is duplicated in the child theme and then the file is copied.
-However, the plugin also checks to see if the file already exists and whether it’s been modified.
-The Child Themes Helper plugin is listed in the WordPress.org Plugin Directory for other developers to use on their own WordPress development projects.
-I have a “Pro” version of this plugin planned, but not yet created, that I hope will be useful to thousands of WordPress users who have modified existing themes as opposed to creating a child theme.
+I have a “Pro” version of this plugin planned, but not yet created, that I hope will be useful to thousands of WordPress developers.
+Version 1.1.3 is currently listed in the WordPress Plugins repository.

 - A membership application plugin for GGRR.
 This replaces the typical WordPress user registration form and requires Coordinator intervention to grant permissions to various parts of the website.

 - The Web Development plugin displays information to a WordPress developer about their development environment.
 It lists things like PHP version, WordPress version, MySQL database version, various WP-CONFIG.PHP constants, etc., on the WordPress dashboard.
-This will be the next plugin that I submit to the WordPress.org Plugin Directory, but I have several enhancements to make before that submission.
-The output is displayed as a widget on the dashboard to privileged users, but I want to add options to display the output on a dashboard menu page and provide access to the whole constants array.
-Additionally, the developer should be able to enable or disable which types of information that they want to be displayed.
+This will be the next plugin that I submit to the WordPress.org Plugin repository.
+The output is displayed as a widget on the dashboard to privileged users.

 © 2017 – 2018, Paul Swarthout.
 All rights reserved.